Battle of Godow: Second Battle (August 18)

 The train station was guarded by 12 German soldiers, who, upon seeing the approaching insurgent unit fled.
 To avoid alerting the fortified enemy on the hill, the Silesian insurgents refrained from firing on the escaping soldiers.

 Wyglenda's group approached the hill from the south while Witczak's group approached from the east before taking up position on the hill.
 Szczepański and his group stationed in a forest west of the train station.
 An insurgent named Józef Michalski, armed with dynamite, guarded a railway bridge at the train station, ready to blow it up if a German armoured train approached from the direction of Loslau.

 When the Silesian insurgents commenced their attack, they were immediately met with enemy fire.
 The fortified German soldiers possessed two machine guns on the hilltop, which were ultimately silenced by machine gun fire from Witczak's group.
 Subsequently, the insurgents stormed and captured the hilltop despite enemy resistance, utilising grenades to break the enemy's defensive position.

 Aftermath

 30 German soldiers fell defending the hill.
 Furthermore, 16 soldiers (of which 8 wounded) were taken into captivity; among the captives was Lieutenant Peters, the son of the mayor of Hamburg.
 The insurgents suffered no casualties, with only one insurgent wounded.
 Furthermore, the insurgents captured 46 rifles and 2 HMGs following the battle.

 In retaliation for the insurgent attack in Godow, German soldiers barged into the school in Piotrowice, which served as a centre for Silesian refugees, and took 40 people hostage.
-Moreoever, soldiers of the Grenzschutz Ost executed 5 insurgents in Moschczenitz in retaliation for the battle.
+Moreover, soldiers of the Grenzschutz Ost executed 5 insurgents in Moschczenitz in retaliation for the battle.

 After the end of the First Silesian Uprising, on August 28 German soldiers executed three insurgents in Godow.

 A monument was raised in Godów in 2019 commemorating the battle and the executed insurgents on August 28, 1919.
 Similarly, a monument in Wodzisław Śląski commemorates the battle.